 With over 60 million current users, there are plenty of resources to help you too.

-Price: A premium account - most suited to freelancers and entrepreneurs - is around £84 per year, and you'll receive unlimited themes, the ability to spruce up your site with video and audio, and monetise the site by placing ads.
+Price: A premium account - most suited to freelancers and entrepreneurs - is around £7 a month and you'll receive unlimited themes, the ability to spruce up your site with video and audio, and monetise the site by placing ads.

-The business packed comes in at £240 per month and comes with unlimited, well everything, and Google analytics integration, SEO tools and the ability to remove WordPress branding.
+The business package, which is best for small businesses, comes in at £20 per month and comes with unlimited, well everything, and Google analytics integration, SEO tools and the ability to remove WordPress branding.

 On Sitebuilder, you can claim a free domain name and business email.